 Strange and overwhelming at the same time.

 I remember when I hit one year.
 I wasn’t sure what that day would be like or how I would feel.
-I remember waking up and crying.
-I cried off and on throughout the entire day.
-I was overwhelmed with emotion.
+I remember waking up and immediately beginning to cry.
+I cried off and on throughout the entire day, existing in a, seemingly, constant state of overwhelming emotion.

 But I wasn’t sad.

 It was just joy.
+So much joy.
 The Lord gave me joyous tears overflowing from an overwhelmed heart–a heart in awe of grace.

-There have been many many days since September 21, 2014 that I have been sad.
+There have been many many days since September 21, 2014 when I have been sad.
 Unbearably sad.
 I have looked into the eyes of counselors and have spoken the words, “I don’t know how to not be sad anymore.”
 There have been many times when I felt like a shell–a mere shadow of the person I once was.
 There have been times when I have begged and pleaded with the Lord to kill me.
+To end the shell of a life I was left with.
+To take the pain away or to take me away from the pain.
 There have been times the sadness grew so strong that it almost resulted in me ending my life.

 I have been sad.